Audi A8 saloon - Interior & comfort

 Audi has given its flagship a fittingly comprehensive list of standard equipment, including the Virtual Cockpit mentioned above as well as a high-definition head-up display.
 Internet-based Audi Connect services are available and these link to the navigation system for destination information.
 There's also Audi's 'phonebox' wireless charging system.
 LED lights are standard front and rear, as are auto-dipping headlights.
 The range of driver-assistance aids offered is lengthy and includes adaptive cruise control and lane-departure warning.
 The seats are faced in leather and those at the front are power-adjustable as well as heated and ventilated.

-A powerful Bang & Olufsen stereo is also available, delivering 1,920 watts of power through a total of 23 speakers and providing 3D surround sound.
+A powerful Bang & Olufsen stereo is available, delivering 1,920 watts of power through 23 speakers and providing 3D surround sound.
+Other options include four-zone climate control and a fridge.

 Which Is Best?